UPCOMING ADVENTURES

 Best Time To Visit

-Damaraland can be visited year-round, but the dry season generally offers the most consistent wildlife tracking conditions.
+Damaraland can be visited year-round, but seasonal changes influence wildlife movement and overall conditions.

 Photograhpy Notes

-Early mornings and late afternoons provide the best light, often highlighting the contours of the terrain and the movement of animals through it.
+Early mornings and late afternoons provide the best light, particularly when combined with the textured landscape.

 Things To Consider